SergiyRedko/SENG533Project/README.md

 This script comes with 2 arguments:
 - `--max-queries` if you do not want to run all the queries.
-- `--test-iterations` if you want to run multiple iterations of this test to normalize error.
+- `--test-iterations` if you want to run multiple iterations of this test to normalize the error.

 This script will ask you for your initial. **DO NOT FORGET TO ENTER IT**!

-While the test is running you will see something like this:
+While the test is running, you will see something like this:
 ```cmd
 (venv) C:\Users\sergi\Documents\GitHub\SENG533Project>python tester.py
 Please enter your initials: SR